weewx/weewx/docs_src/upgrade.md

 that use the DEB or RPM packages).
 Installations that use a `setup.py` install are not affected.

+This only affects operating systems that use systemd.

 For these package installers, two systemd unit files will be installed: the standard service unit `weewx.service`, and the template service unit `weewx@.service`.
 The template unit makes it very easy to run multiple instances of `weewxd` (for example, if you have more than one weather station or multiple sets of sensors).

+If you upgrade from V4, the init script `/etc/init.d/weewx` will remain - you can safely delete it, since the new systemd unit files have precedence.
+If you modified the init script, you will have to migrate your changes to the systemd methods for running daemons.

+If you added a systemd unit file `/etc/systemd/system/weewx.service` to a V4 installation, then you upgrade from V4, you might want to remove the unit file then `sudo systemctl daemon-reload` followed by `sudo systemctl enable weewx`.
+Until you do this, the unit file in `/etc/systemd` will have precedence over the unit and unit template that are installed by the installer.
+If you just want to override behavior of the units installed by the installer, you should use the `.d` pattern instead.
+See the systemd documentation for details.

 ### WeeWX runs as the `weewx` user